xiaohw7/cgmoi/README.md

 # CGMOI User Guide
-Program runs using FreeRtos where a task with highest priority will be able to control other tasks such as Gyro and Motor or linear actuators or load cells by suspending and resuming tasks.

-User can input commands in serial monitor to resume/suspend tasks, control individual linear actuators, raise/lower all linear actuators, retrieve values from load cells, tare load cells, retrieve values from gyroscope while step motor spins top plate.
+Program runs using FreeRtos.
+Program starts with CG task, which will run with highest priority, where user can send commands to raise/lower linear actuators and read values from load cells.
+User can also send commands to suspend CG task and to start Gyro and Motor task and measure MOI.
+From there, user can send command to suspend Gyro and Motor task, resume CG task and go back to reading values from load cell.

 ## Commands to send:
 - Send '1' to turn on power to linear actuators